esctrionsit/snphub_tutorial/content/Basic_Usage/vartable.md

 		- Pure sample name list.
 Sample names are divided by "`,`", like `sample1,sample2,sample3`.
 		- Pure group list.
 Use a *#* before group name to transfer group into sample name list, like `#pre-defined-group-name-1,#pre-defined-group-name-2`.
 		- Mixed list.
 Something looks like `sample1,sample2,sample3,#pre-defined-group-name-1`.
 	- **List of samples, must have variant**: samples here will be asked to have mutations in the result.
-If they do not have mutation in some sites, these sites won't appear in result.
+If they do not have mutation in some sites, these sites won't appear in the result.
-	- **List of samples, must NOT have variant**: contrary to the former, sites which samples here have mutations will be deleted in result.
+	- **List of samples, must NOT have variant**: contrary to the former, sites which samples here have mutations will be deleted in the result.
 	- **List of samples, independent of having variant**: samples here won't be dealed, just display.

 ![Samples of VarTable](./../img/VarTable-2.jpg)